 Check out our guide to finding a ketamine clinic near you.
 If you can’t find a clinic that offers adequate support, we suggest finding a psychedelic integration specialist or a therapist that is knowledgeable of psychedelics.

 For this reason, our programs are typically five weeks long.
-We offer two virtual preparation sessions to ground your intentions and provide the context for your ceremony.
-Following the ceremony, we offer two virtual integration sessions to weave the lessons of your experience into daily life.
+Our network of guides offer two virtual preparation sessions to ground your intentions and provide the context for your ceremony.
+Following the ceremony, they offer two virtual integration sessions to weave the lessons of your experience into daily life.

 We want to support you through this process in whatever way we can.
-If you’re not ready for a high dose journey, for example, we can coach you through a microdosing protocol.
+If you’re not ready for a high dose journey, for example, our network can coach you through a microdosing protocol.

 - Jersey City